Travel Changed What Happiness Looks Like To Me

 One thing travel consistently gives me is anticipation.

-It reminds you that life is still moving forward.
+Even before a trip begins, it reminds me that life is still moving forward.

-And honestly, I think adults underestimate how important anticipation is to happiness.
+I think adults underestimate how important that feeling is.

-We all need things that pull us toward the future a little.
+We all need something pulling us gently toward the future.

 Travel Didn't Make Me Happy All The Time